 SCC 148 (310) 243-2486

 Founded in the 1970s and reopened in 2014, the WRC provides a safe space for women to discuss and explore the issues that affect them and their communities.
 The WRC supports students as they reach toward their personal, academic, and professional success.
 The WRC also connects the campus and community to a wide range of resources, programs, events, and opportunities designed to empower and celebrate women of all ages and backgrounds.

 The Women’s Resource Center (WRC) fosters an environment of inclusion and equity with programs aimed at diminishing sexism, racism, heterosexism, ageism, ableism, classism, and other forms of oppression.

-The Women’s Resource Center (WRC) provides a dedicated, safe and welcoming space where the campus community have access to a wide range of programs and services focused including:
+The Women’s Resource Center (WRC) provides a dedicated, safe and welcoming space where the campus community has access to a wide range of programs and services including: